 Palestinians fire rocket at southern Israel: Army

-Palestinians in the Gaza Strip fired a rocket at southern Israel Saturday night, the army said, the third such attack in 10 days.
+Palestinians in the Gaza Strip fired a rocket into southern Israel on Tuesday night, the army said, the fifth such attack in under a month.

 - Israeli planes strike Gaza after rocket attacks